Our Team

 Dan is also the Founder and President of the Board of Veterans for Responsible Leadership.

-Dan lives with his wife and four kids in South Burlington, Vermont.
+Dan lives with his wife and four kids in South Burlington.

 Amin Sahil